pborreli/drgomesp.github.com/source/_posts/2013-01-14-so-you-want-to-be-a-php-evangelist.markdown

 ### In the beginning...

 Before diving deeper into the proposed subject, we need to understand some important concepts regarding this discussion.
-Understandment is reached with a concrete form, most of the time, throughout contextualization; putting ourselves into different contexts is what makes it possible for us to understand usual and routine facts differently and from a unique perspective.
-Therefore, let us define:
+One of the most effective techniques to reach understanding about something is contextualization; putting ourselves into different contexts is what makes it possible for us to understand the facts differently and from a unique perspective.
+Therefore, let us define, on a specific context:

-#### What is the meaning of the term "Evangelismo"?
+#### What is the meaning of the term "Evangelism"?

 [Wikipedia](http://en.wikipedia.org/wiki/Evangelism) gives us a full context definition of meaning: